Outsourcing IT Department vs. In-House IT: Everything You Need to Know

 Can I use an MSP even if I already have an IT person on staff?

-Yes, and this is called co-managed IT support.
+Yes, and it’s called co-managed IT support.
 Your internal IT lead handles projects and organizational knowledge while the MSP provides monitoring, after-hours coverage, security depth, and specialized skills they don’t have time to develop alone.
 It’s a practical model for businesses that want internal IT presence but need more capacity.

 How do I decide between outsourcing and building an in-house IT team?